grafana/thema/docs/authoring/authoring.md

 To be a valid lineage, there must be at least one sequence in `Seqs`, which in turn must contain at least one schema in its `schemas` list.
 That means this isn't actually a valid lineage.
 Rather, this is just the minimum necessary structure to begin defining a lineage.
 (Note that the outermost `lin` can be omitted, in which case the entire file is the lineage.)

 It's essential to the reliability of scuemata that supporting tooling refuses to work with invalid lineages, similar to a failed type check.
-Consequently, attempting to `cue eval` or [build the lineage in Go](https://pkg.go.dev/github.com/grafana/scuemata#BuildLineage), or any program built atop similar functionality, will ([should](TODO)) fail with a complaint about the length of `schemas` being less than 1.
+Consequently, attempting to `cue eval`, [load the lineage for use in Go](https://pkg.go.dev/github.com/grafana/scuemata#BuildLineage), or otherwise do anything with the lineage, will ([should](TODOlinktoissue)) fail with a complaint about the length of `schemas` being less than 1.

 ## Defining a Schema